Friday, March 22, 2013

-2 sticks butter or margarine (I would only use butter, but if you're keeping kashrut and serving meat first, you'll probably use margarine)
+2 sticks butter or margarine (I would only use butter, but if you're keeping kashrut and serving meat, you can use margarine)

 1 cup firmly packed brown sugar

-1/3 cup chopped roasted salted almonds, or coarse sea salt to taste (or other nuts: walnuts)
+1/3 cup chopped roasted salted almonds (or other nuts: walnuts)

-1. Preheat the oven to 350°.
-Line a baking sheet with aluminum foil, and grease the foil with non-stick cooking spray.
+1. Preheat oven to 350°.
+Line baking sheet with aluminum foil, and grease foil with non-stick cooking spray.

-2. Arrange the matzo in one flat layer in the pan, breaking up and fitting the pieces as needed to cover the whole pan.
+2. Arrange matzo in one flat layer in baking sheet, breaking up and fitting pieces as needed to cover whole pan.

-3. Combine the butter and brown sugar in a saucepan over high heat, and bring to a boil, stirring well to dissolve the sugar.
+3. Combine butter and brown sugar in saucepan over high heat, and bring to boil, stirring well to dissolve sugar.
 Once it starts to boil, continue to cook for 3 minutes, stirring constantly, until it turns into caramel.

-3. Remove the caramel from the heat and pour it evenly over the matzo, using an offset or regular spatula to coat all the matzo.
+3. Remove caramel from heat and pour evenly over the matzo, using spatula to coat all matzo.
 Bake for about 12 minutes.

-4. Remove from the oven and let stand for 1 minute, until the topping is slightly solidified.
-Pour the chocolate chips evenly over the matzo, and return to the oven for 1 minute to soften the chips.
+4. Remove from oven and let stand for 1 minute, until topping is slightly solidified.
+Pour chocolate chips (or chopped chocolate) evenly over matzo, and return to oven for 1 minute to soften chips.

-5. Remove from the oven and, using the spatula, spread the melted chocolate out over the matzo in one layer.
+5. Remove from oven and, using spatula, spread melted chocolate out over matzo in one layer.

-6. Sprinkle nuts over one half of the sheet, and salt over the other (or add toppings to your liking).
+6. Sprinkle nuts over sheet.
 Let rest at room temperature at least 30 minutes, then refrigerate at least 1 hour, uncovered.